pattern

 to joke about something, often by giving false or inaccurate information

-the nonverbal signals and movements that convey a person's thoughts, emotions, and intentions through physical gestures, facial expressions, and posture
+the nonverbal communication of thoughts, feelings, or intentions through physical gestures, posture, facial expressions, and movements

 to rub a person's or one's own skin to relieve an itching sensation, particularly with one's fingernails